darshan-hpc/darshan/darshan-util/pydarshan/docs/usage.rst

 ------------------------

 As a starting point, users can use PyDarshan to generate detailed summary HTML reports of I/O activity for a given Darshan log.
+An example job summary report can be viewed `HERE <https://www.mcs.anl.gov/research/projects/darshan/docs/example_report.html>`_.

 Usage of this job summary tool is described below. ::

     usage: darshan summary [-h] [--output OUTPUT] [--enable_dxt_heatmap] log_path